 While this bill wasn’t directly attacking Christians per se—being against a moral law (Mark 12:31 c.f.
 Exodus 20:13) which has both universal binding and application—such an event needs to be taken in light of the greater societal discourse.
 Western society, on both ends of the political spectrum to varying degrees, is aggressively seeking to erode, if not remove, both the messaging and outworking of Christianity in the marketplace of ideas.

 Rather than retreat, Christians—all those who both profess Christ and recognise that their lives are for Him (2 Corinthians 5:15)—need to work out how to traverse this discourse well.
-This is something Christians, especially in Australia, really need to improve in—establishing and operating within an overarching and well-grounded understanding of social engagement.
+This is something that Christians, especially in Australia, really need to improve in—establishing and operating within an overarching and well-grounded understanding of social engagement.
 Christians are called to live as citizens within the world but as citizens not of the world (1 John 2:15 c.f.
 2 Corinthians 5:18-20; 1 Peter 2:12).

 Such an approach is not done through blunting the message of the Cross (1 Timothy 1:15 c.f.
 Acts 17:30), but as Christians are called to speak prophetically, communicating God’s message in its entirety, to the world; A correct understanding of social engagement requires us to speak, and speak we must.
 Recognising we now live in a post-Christian world, we must prayerfully learn how to regain our voice and the confidence in expressing it.
-That does not mean we’ll be given a podium in which to do so, but it does mean we must not refrain from being involved and speaking, even at the annoyance of those in power.
+That does not mean we’ll be given a public podium in which to do so, but it does mean we must not refrain from being involved and speaking, even at the annoyance of those in power.

 This is what has been overwhelmingly absent over the past few weeks and years.
-Not that there hasn’t been certain individuals rising to bat, but that churches and Christian engagement has been collectively lacking.
+Not that there hasn’t been certain individuals rising to bat, but that churches and Christian, namely protestant, engagement has been collectively lacking.
 Things like religious freedom, the decriminalisation of the murder of the unborn, the state of refugee detention facilities, and so forth should move us to consistently, and collectively, provide a voice in the public process.
 However, speaking is only a part—It should move us to individual and collective prayer, as we pray against that which seeks to contradict what God has instituted as humanly good.

-This is why events like that of this past week are a double-edged sword.
+This is why events like that of these past weeks are a double-edged sword.
 Acts of wickedness permit us to scrutinise our own reactions to them.
 We are able to ensure our heart is not ensnared to either sin or spiritual apathy.
 We are able to assess that we are not simply sitting idly by in this world, looking forward to what awaits us in Eternity but forgetting where God has placed us now.

 Let this be an exhortation that if you are reading this and are a professed Christian, then engage in the world where God has placed you.
-Hold to His Word as the guiding foundation and driver of your life, failing not to speak on what He has already spoken.
+Hold to His Word as the guiding foundation and driver of your life, failing not to speak on the areas where He has already spoken.
 Shying not away from the totality of His Word, and realising that all of it, each and every word, is for the prosperity of humanity.
 Proclaim Christ, proclaim the forgiveness of sins, and always ensure to speak, ensure to pray, and ensure to encourage your brethren to go and do likewise.

 First they came for the public figures, those who were vocal with their faith, and I did not speak out—